What Shapes Are The Strongest

 Why Triangles Resist Deformation

 The key lies in the fact that triangles are stable.
 This means they cannot be deformed into another shape without changing the length of their sides.
 Think about trying to bend a triangle – you can't do so without stretching or compressing the sides.
-In contrast, squares and rectangles can easily deform into parallelograms under pressure.
+In practice, in contrast, squares and rectangles can easily deform into parallelograms under pressure.
 This rigidity makes triangles ideal for load-bearing applications.

 Triangles in Bridges and Architecture